moerlemans/moerlemans.github.io/README.md

-# Marek Oerlemans

 My name is Marek and I do deep learning for cancer risk prediction.
-My main interests are in representational learning and I often read about generative AI as well.
-Also check out the website of the group I'm in at the Netherlands Cancer Institute: [aiforoncology.nl](aiforoncology.nl)
+My main interests are in (stochastic) optimization and representational learning with applications in classification and segmentation.
+I often read about generative AI as well.
+Also check out the website of the AI for Oncology group I'm part of at the Netherlands Cancer Institute: [aiforoncology.nl](aiforoncology.nl)

 #### Contact